Hello, my name is Jody Cleveland; welcome to the A United Front course.

 I hoped that once I approached Mike with the evidence of his sin, he would confess and ask for forgiveness and then everything would be okay again, and we could all get on with our lives, but that isn’t how things work with sin.
 Mike repented of his sin of sexual impurity, but that did not mean that the temptations were gone.
 In fact, for a while, it seemed the temptations grew even more intense!

-It became immediately plain to us we needed to change our lives to protect ourselves from the attacks of the devil.
+It became immediately plain to us we needed to change our way of thinking and living to protect ourselves from the attacks of the devil.

 Mike and I sought ways to rebuild our relationship.
 It was not an easy road to travel but, now I can look back and rejoice at God’s grace and mercy in bringing us through this fire so that our marriage might be founded on the gospel of grace.
 By God’s grace and power, my husband is walking in purity, and we remain united in love and the gospel.